JonathanM2ndoza/Spring-Boot-Security/README.md

 # Spring-Boot-Security

 Example of RESTful API with Spring Boot and Spring Security.
-JSON Web Tokens (JWT), Securing URLs using Roles, JPA, DB PostgreSQL, Swagger for RESTful API Documentation.
+Securing URLs using JSON Web Tokens (JWT) and GrantedAuthority, JPA, DB PostgreSQL, Swagger for RESTful API Documentation.

 ### Start a PostgreSQL server instance with Docker Hub